joud-git/DigitalResume/README.md

-# DigitalResume od a software engineering studet presented as an assignment in web development submitted by Joud Mozahem
+# DigitalResume of a software engineering student using html css and bootstrap created by Joud Mozahem